 Because refurbished Apple products cannot be sold at MSRP, they are typically sold at a discount, which means you save money while buying a product that is often just as good as new.

-A couple other caveats also apply, however.
-First, it’s unusual to find recently-launched Apple products that have been refurbished, given they likely haven’t come back yet.
+A caveat applies, however, in that it’s unusual to find recently-launched Apple products that have been refurbished, given they likely haven’t come back yet.
 Typically products have to be out for at least a few months before any refurbished Mac deals hit the market, and these will be quickly snapped up.
 The greatest range of products will probably be between one and two years old.
 It’s difficult to find refurbished Apple electronics beyond a few years old.

 Buying from Apple

-If you want to buy straight from the source, then head over to Apple’s Refurbished and Clearance section.
-Purchasing directly from the manufacturer is a great way to go when it comes to refurbished items, because you know they have been professionally inspected, fixed, cleaned, and repackaged by people with experience in those specific electronics.
-Apple even backs these products with the same warranty you’d find on a new Mac, and you can further your device via AppleCare.
-Below are some additional notes to consider.
+If you want to buy straight from the source, then head over to Apple’s Refurbished section.
+Purchasing directly from the manufacturer is a great way to go when it comes to refurbished items because you know they have been professionally inspected, fixed, cleaned, and repackaged by people with experience in those specific electronics.
+Apple even backs these products with the same warranty you’d find on a new Mac, and you can further insure your device with AppleCare.
+Below are some additional notes to consider:

 - Both pre-owned and once-defective models are available, and Apple guarantees that all products meet Finished Goods testing.
 The discounts on the Online Store are a bit underwhelming, though.
-The average discount rate hovers around 15 percent, which is good but doesn’t exactly get hearts thumping.
-Some discounts can be as high as 25 percent, however, if you get lucky.
+The average discount rate hovers around 15%, which is good but doesn’t exactly get hearts thumping.
+Some discounts can be as high as 25%, however, if you get lucky.

 - Refurbished items become extremely popular when a new Apple product comes out.
 Sure, it takes a while for refurbished versions of new products to hit the digital shelves, but consumers immediately begin wondering if they can get an older model for a cheaper price, which drives them to seek refurbished products.
 In other words, availability tends to be scarce and competitive immediately following an important Apple release.